kubernetes/enhancements/keps/sig-security/generating-vex-feed/README.md

 In Kubernetes, VEX files can already be generated for the golang source code thanks to script [hack/verify-govulncheck.sh](https://github.com/kubernetes/kubernetes/blob/master/hack/verify-govulncheck.sh) introduced with [sig-security issue \#116](http://github.com/kubernetes/sig-security/issues/116).
 This script runs with every PR presubmit, within job pull-kubernetes-verify.
 The results  from `govulncheck` on the master branch and the PR HEAD are compared, and sent to the standard output of the prow job.
-However, results are not further used.
+However, results are not further surfaced to address reachability of the vulnerable code.
 This initiative was part of [Artifact Vulnerability Scanning and Triage Policy](https://github.com/kubernetes/sig-security/issues/3#top) organizing activities around vulnerability management for Kubernetes.

-By publishing VEX results alongside OSV feeds, we give the kubernetes maintainers and community more accurate and up-to-date information about which CVEs have been analyzed, which ones are affecting the product, and which ones are not.
+By publishing VEX results alongside OSV feeds, we give the Kubernetes maintainers and community more accurate and up-to-date information about which CVEs have been analyzed, which ones are affecting the product, and which ones are not.

 By preemptively generating VEX documents and publishing them as cryptographically signed attestations, this will **reduce toil on k8s maintainers** in the three concrete ways explained above (see [How VEX Attestations Reduce Triage Toil](#how-vex-attestations-reduce-triage-toil)).